Table of Contents

 pfBlockerNG, and leave the other settings by default.
 Note that the

-Log Settings allow you to define how much requests history you want to keep.
+Log Settings allow you to define how many requests history you want to keep.

-This menu can be used for a variety of things such as prevent from connecting with IP addresses flagged as suspicious, or identified in a certain geographical location, but we won't look into that today.
+This menu can be used for a variety of things such as preventing from connecting with IP addresses flagged as suspicious or identified in a certain geographical location, but we won’t look into that today.

 If you want to have statistics about the location of the IPs resolved by the DNS server, you can get a free MaxMind License Key to use